whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 So what can you do about it?

-You start by making sure that bedroom vents are covered with dense filtering material like cheesecloth.
+You start by making sure that bedroom **vents are covered** with dense filtering material like [cheesecloth](https://en.wikipedia.org/wiki/Cheesecloth){:target="_blank"}.

 Similarly cover vents in other rooms.

 Beyond that you could consider to install a [whole-house air cleaner](https://www.asthmaandallergyfriendly.com/USA/certified-products/whole-home-air-cleaners){:target="_blank"}.

-This involves installing an air cleaning device in the ductwork of your home.
+This involves placing an air cleaning device in the ductwork of your home.

 Bottom line: